ikding/website/content/data_science/2020-04-19_pyvista_xkcd_red_spider.rst

 Hello buildings
 ---------------

 If you look at the `original comic <https://xkcd.com/126/>`_, you would notice that the spider army has a target of their invasion - namely, the numerous buildings at a distance.
-Unfortunately there were no "stock buildings" that I can find in pyvista examples, but PyVista does have the ability to read a variety of 3D file types, so I did a google search and found this `Buildings and Skyscrapers <https://sketchfab.com/3d-models/buildings-and-skyscrapers-b35a7a00d6414f93a3d380965dfd169b>`_ 3D model (``.obj`` file), created by `Angel V Mendez <https://sketchfab.com/Angel.V.Mendez>`_ on Sketchfab, and made available through creative commons licensing.
+Unfortunately there were no "stock buildings" that I can find in PyVista examples, but PyVista does have the ability to read a variety of 3D file types, so I did a google search and found this `Buildings and Skyscrapers <https://sketchfab.com/3d-models/buildings-and-skyscrapers-b35a7a00d6414f93a3d380965dfd169b>`_ 3D model (``.obj`` file), created by `Angel V Mendez <https://sketchfab.com/Angel.V.Mendez>`_ on Sketchfab, and made available through creative commons licensing.
 I downloaded the ``.obj`` file and save them to disk, and I can simply use ``pyvista.read()`` function to read them.

 .. code-block:: python